th2-net/th2-docs/content/common/cookbook/chain-verification.md

 **check1** temporarily stores the `chain_id`.
 The storage time is determined by the **check1** custom configuration `cleanup-older-than` with `cleanup-time-unit`.
-Therefore, `chain_id` is removed once the verified message chain is removed.
+Therefore, once the verified message chain is removed, `chain_id` is removed as well.

 Using this stored `chain_id` we can link as many `CheckSequenceRuleRequests` as required to conduct a complete check of the whole message chain.
 This act of "chaining" rule requests together is called chain verification.